H1D/anki-forvo-enrich/README.md

 - Node.js installed on your system.
 - Anki installed on your system.
 - You cards front include only the word you want to fetch pronunciation for.
-Articles **allowed** (see usage for details).
+Articles are **allowed** (see usage for details).

 ## Usage